AAlhendi1707/countToFPKM/README.md

 ## Overview
-The 'countToFPKM' package provides an easy to use function to convert the read count matrix into FPKM matrix.
+The 'countToFPKM' package provides an easy to use function to convert the feature counts of paired-end RNA-Seq into FPKM matrix.
 Implements the algorithm described in Trapnell,C. et al. (2010).
 This package includes two functions:

 - `fpkm()`
 - `fpkmheatmap()`